Netflix/lemur/docs/administration/index.rst

 Lemur includes several sub-commands for interacting with Lemur such as creating new users, creating new roles and even issuing certificates.

-The best way to discovery these commands is by using the built in help pages
+The best way to discover these commands is by using the built in help pages

     ::